Sriwijaya Air Flight 182: Pilot error

-Despite the lack external visual cues, the onboard electronic attitude indicator was functioning normally and could still be used as reference.
+Despite the lack of external visual cues, the onboard electronic attitude indicator was functioning normally and could still be used as reference.
 The investigation suspected that the pilots might have become too reliant on the autopilot system.
 After pressing the autopilot button, the autopilot turned the yoke to the right, heading to the correct course of the flight.
 By seeing the yoke that was turning to the right, the pilots assumed that the aircraft was also banking to the right.
 The pilots thought that the autopilot was working as intended and thus decided to turn their attention to other procedures, such as communication and altitude.
 The importance of monitoring their route and attitude were ignored, as they thought that the autopilot and autothrottle were operating normally.
 The phenomenon was described as confirmation bias.
 Meanwhile, as the asymmetry progressed, the autopilot could not turn the yoke further and eventually became overpowered.

 By not monitoring the attitude of the aircraft, the aircraft turned to the left unnoticed until its warning system alerted the crew about the dangerous bank angle.
 In order to level the aircraft, Captain Afwan should have turned the yoke to the right.
 Instead, he turned the yoke further to the left.
 Apparently, as the autopilot had been turning the yoke to the right, Captain Afwan thought that the aircraft was banking dangerously to the right and instinctively turned the yoke to the left.
 His input eventually caused the aircraft to enter an upset condition with a bank angle of more than 90 degrees.
 Captain Afwan eventually made the situation worse by pulling the nose up even though the wings were not levelled, causing the aircraft to dive towards the ocean with a rate of descent of at least 45,000 ft per minute.
 With little room for recovery, the crew could not prevent the aircraft from impacting the water.

 The discovery of Captain Afwan's failure in a basic skill such as the Upset Prevention and Recovery Training (UPRT) sparked concern and a more detailed investigation into the training program that he had been following during his career.
 The examination noted that he had undergone an upset and recovery training in May 2019, as part of a mandatory training implemented by Sriwijaya Air, with the result being described as "satisfactory".
 There were several notes regarding the need to improve on certain areas, such as standard callouts and several other procedures.